 Seeking Support

 People in jail should seek help from mental health professionals within the facility when they’re available.
 Many jails offer counseling, therapy, or psychiatric care to address emotional concerns.
-Regular check-ins with counselors can help the jailed person develop coping mechanisms and gain a sense of emotional relief.
+Regular check-ins with counselors can help the person in jail develop coping mechanisms and gain emotional relief.

 Establishing a Routine